Your contract is with Premier Holidays Limited, a Member of ABTA.

 13. Travel Identification

 It is your responsibility to ensure that you carry the required ID for your travel arrangements.
-Airlines require that you produce valid photo identification at check in and they will refuse boarding if you do not do so.
+Although British citizens do not require passports to travel to any destination in the UK, the Channel Islands or the Isle of Man all airlines require that you produce valid photo identification at check in and they will refuse boarding if you do not do so.
 Documentation requirements do vary from one airline to another, but the most commonly accepted forms are a valid passport, photo driving licence or citizen card.
-We do not accept any responsibility if you cannot travel because you have not complied with these requirements.
+Whilst ferry companies have not introduced this requirement as yet, you are advised to carry ID with you, as any carrier may ask for proof of identification at any time.

 Excursions or other tours that you may choose to book or pay for whilst you are on holiday are not part of your package holiday provided by us.
 For any excursion or other tour that you book, your contract will be with the operator of the excursion or tour and not with us.
 We are not responsible for the provision of the excursion or tour or for anything that happens during the course of its provision by the operator.

 It is advisable to take out an insurance policy at the time of booking as you are at risk as soon as your deposit is paid to us.
 If you fail to make appropriate insurance arrangements in a timely manner, we will not be liable for any losses or expenses which you may incur for claims which might normally have been covered by insurance in respect of circumstances for which we are not responsible.
-Where you take our insurance, the premium must be paid at the time of booking and is not refundable under any circumstances.
+Where you take our insurance, the premium must be paid at the time of booking.

 Building and development work